Jessybrenens/Manus/World.md

 The dome maintains a breathable atmosphere through a complex network of air filtration and recycling systems.
 Oxygen is primarily generated through algae farms in the lower levels, supplemented by chemical extraction from lunar regolith.

 Water is the dome's most precious resource, recycled with fanatical efficiency and supplemented by ice harvested from permanently shadowed craters.
-The water purification facility in Sector 7 (recently compromised in the failed Sovereignty offensive) processes approximately 40% of the dome's total water supply.
+The water purification facility in Sector 7 (compromised in the failed Sovereignty offensive) processes approximately 40% of the dome's total water supply.

 Power generation relies on a combination of solar arrays on the dome's exterior, nuclear fission reactors in the lower levels, and geothermal taps into lunar hotspots.
 The power grid is one of the few truly integrated systems spanning all sectors, making it both essential infrastructure and a potential vulnerability.
+Recent chapters have revealed unusual power fluctuations in the grid connected to the Beacon, following mathematical patterns similar to Utopian biological algorithms.

 ### The Border with Utopia's No-Man's Land